zpbappi/zpbappi.github.io/pages/about.md

 profile is a better place.
 You may also want to check out my [github](https://github.com/zpbappi) activity.

-Currently, I am working as a Senior Developer in Readify NSW.
-My new passion is microservices and nodejs.
+Currently, I am working as a Senior Developer @ Readify in the NSW office.
+My recent passion is microservices and nodejs.
 As a person, I am fun loving and like to take on challenges.
 I also love to play cricket and table tennis.
 I like movies for leisure times.
 Travelling at least once a year has become a habit.
 I am learning photography.
 That almost sums me up.